sayakpaul/ConvNeXt-TF/README.md

 - [ ] Align layer initializers (useful if someone wanted to train the models from scratch)
-- [ ] Fine-tuning and off-the-shelf-classification notebooks
+- [ ] Fine-tuning notebook
+- [x] Off-the-shelf-classification notebook
 - [ ] Publish models on TF-Hub

 ## References